A big part of keeping any kitchen organized and cleaned up is having a place to put everything.

 Now let’s move on down to the non-sink lower cabinets, shall we?

-Don’t let the area under your kitchen sink be the only space with pull out drawers!
+Don’t let the area under your kitchen sink be the only space with pull out shelves!

 Adding a pull out feature to as many cabinets as possible will greatly boost your productivity and satisfaction with your kitchen!